 New York is home to over 27,000 restaurants.
 If your child is less likely to become distressed around other children, perhaps check out one of the many child-friendly restaurants, spanning many price ranges, locations, and above all, menu options.

-One of the remarkable things about NYC is the countless pizzeria’s around town.
-Everywhere you look, there is some pizza to grab.
-Many of the smaller shops are less busy during off ours (prior or after the lunch rush, for example).
+One of the remarkable things about NYC is the countless pizzerias everywhere you look; there is some pizza to grab.
+Many smaller shops are less busy during off hours (before or after the lunch rush, for example).
 There are also three different McDonalds in the main NYC area.
 You can either dine-in or go back to the hotel and order delivery.

 Bring Your Sensory Tools

 NYC is a busy, noisy place.
 Make sure to bring noise-canceling headphones, sensory toys, sensory chew items, and snacks.
 When it comes to headphones, choosing ones that have Bluetooth offers an extra calming ability for your child.
-The 3M Work Tunes offer NRR of 24 dB (Noise Reduction Rating) as well as Bluetooth
+The 3M Work Tunes offer NRR of 24 dB (Noise Reduction Rating) and Bluetooth.

-When bringing your sensory items, make sure to place everything in a string bag or travel bookbag.
-That way nothing can quickly be dropped or pulled out of the pocket while in busy locations.
+Place everything in a string bag or travel bookbag when bringing your sensory items.
+That way, nothing can quickly be dropped or pulled out of the pocket while in busy locations.

-Even as adults, it can be easy to get lost in the crowds.
+It can be easy for adults to get lost in the crowds.
 With so many sensory stimuli, there is also the possibility your child may wander off.
 Using an Angelsense GPS device will help in either situation.
 Not only can you easily find your child, but you can also hear and speak to them through the device (via your phone), so you can help them stay calm.

-Our final NYC vacation tips for children with autism is to make a visual or written schedule.
-Plan out your day so that your child can mentally plan for the day.
-When making your schedule, plan empty spots for time to get between places.
+Our final NYC vacation tip for children with autism is to make a visual or written schedule.
+Plan your day so your child can mentally plan for the day.
+Plan empty spots for time to get between places when making your schedule.
 Discuss the possibility of delays, lines, and noisy places.

 NYC Vacation Tips for Children with Autism

-If you are dreaming of a family vacation to NYC, these tips will help you make that dream come true!
-For more great autism parenting advice, make sure to subscribe to our email list below!
+If you dream of a family vacation to NYC, these tips will help you make that dream come true!
+For more excellent autism parenting advice, subscribe to our email list below!